Electric charge

 The electric charge is a fundamental conserved property of some subatomic particles, which determines their electromagnetic interaction.
 Electrically charged matter is influenced by, and produces, electromagnetic fields.
 The interaction between a moving charge and an electromagnetic field is the source of the electromagnetic force, which is one of the four fundamental forces (See also: magnetic field).

-The electric charge is manifest as a force close to other electrically charged particles.
-In the Standard Model, the electron has an electric charge, while assumed to be a point particle.
-How to describe and visualize the impact of an electric charge?
-It requires understanding a point particle as being non-tangible and non-visible without spatial extension, but with mass and an electric charge.
-This implies the electron to be material and physical.
+The electric charge manifests as a force relative to other electrically charged particles.
+According to the Standard Model, the electron carries an electric charge and is assumed to be a point particle.
+How can we describe and visualize the effects of an electric charge?
+It requires understanding a point particle as being intangible and non-visible without spatial extension but with mass and an electric charge.
+This implies that the electron is material and physical.

-This interaction is exerted in space and we assign to an electrically charged particle the property of an “electromagnetic field”.
-This electromagnetic field is also not a physical reality, but an interference potential when electrically charged particles are moving relative to each other on short distance.
+This interaction occurs in space, where we attribute an electrically charged particle with the property of an ‘electromagnetic field’.
+The electromagnetic field is not a physical reality but rather an interference potential that arises when electrically charged particles are in motion relative to each other at short distances.

 The description tunes towards the impact of an electric charge on other particles under specific circumstances and conditions.

 Electric charge is a relativistic invariant.
-That means that whatever amount of energy we deploy in, for instance, a hadron collider, it does not create an impact on the electric charge.
+That means that whatever amount of energy we deploy in, for instance, the Large Hadron collider, it does not create an impact on the electric charge.
 The relativistic mass may increase enormously, but it does not affect the electric charge of the matter.
-Also, the electric charge is independent of the invariant mass, because the electric charge of an electron and the electric charge of a proton carry the same amount of charge, but with a perceived different character.
-We define this perceived difference into a positive and a negative electric charge.
+Also, the electric charge is independent of the invariant mass because the electric charge of an electron and the electric charge of a proton carries the same amount of charge but with a perceived different character.
+This perceived difference is regularly defined as a positive and a negative electric charge.

 A positive and a negative charge attract each other.
-That has been formatted in Coulomb’s law.
-By convention, the electric charge of an electron is negative and that of a proton positive.
+That is formulated in Coulomb’s law.
+By convention, the electric charge of an electron is negative, and that of a proton is positive.
 The absolute values of both types of charges are assumed to be equal, as they may annihilate each other.